openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 Trying to play some file with amarok and the gstreamer-backend brings up some dialogue
           (/usr/lib/gst-install-plugins-helper) that asks whether it should search for some package, I guess codecs.
-If one clicks on â€œsearchâ€ kpackagekit opens up and claims instantly that â€œGetting what providesâ€ finished but does not do anything.
-This is on 11.3 plus KDE 4.6 from KDF, so letâ€™s hope it works better on 11.4.
+If one clicks on “search” kpackagekit opens up and claims instantly that “Getting what provides” finished but does not do anything.
+This is on 11.3 plus KDE 4.6 from KDF, so let’s hope it works better on 11.4.

 The vlc-backend consumes the double amount of CPU for playing the same mp3 via amarok.
           8% instead of 4% might not be that much in absolute terms but a 100% waste nonetheless and